New, Year-Round Recreation Feature Coming to Sleepy Hollow Sports Park

 “We applaud Polk County Conservation for their creativity and fresh perspective on Sleepy Hollow.
 Thank you to the Polk County Board of Supervisors too for their support.
 This will be great for the local community and will also be a huge new attraction for visitors.
 In just one weekend, travelers from across the Midwest can skateboard at Lauridsen Skatepark one day then snowboard at Sleepy Hollow the next,” said Greg Edwards, President & CEO of Catch Des Moines.

 The planned rollout of winter sports in both warm and cold weather is part of Polk County Conservation’s phased approach to re-introducing Sleepy Hollow to the community.
-Acquired in September of 2022, staff have made the decision to keep the park closed during the 2022/2023 season to perform needed assessments and repairs on the property and equipment.
+Acquired in September of 2022, staff made the decision to keep the park closed to perform needed assessments and repairs on the property and equipment.
 After the all-weather surface is installed, Conservation’s focus will shift to preparing for traditional snow-based recreation.
 Additionally, staff will be making decisions on remodeling the lodge facility, improving parking/access, and expanding camping operations.
 Throughout this multi-year process, Polk County Conservation will continue to seek input from the surrounding community and winter-sports enthusiasts.

 [Photo courtesy of Snowflex.]